 When establishing tribute gifts, implement a protocol on how memorial tribute gifts will be handled.
 Once the donation is received, ascertain the turnaround to delivering how the tribute gift will be honored.
 Also, have someone who is assigned to handle the arrangements and communication of tribute gifts.

 An important aspect of the donation website is to have the means to notify the family that a tribute gift was made in honor of someone they loved.
 This includes collecting the email addresses, names, and a personalized message to notify the bereaved ones or loved ones of the tribute gift.
-If in this case, the loved ones are going to include the request for tribute gifts in an obituary, consider advising on a uniform message on the web page.
-This may include the verbiage of tribute giving and the address or website to send the donations, such as the way Hopewell Cancer Support does on their tribute gift page.
+If, in this case, the loved ones are going to include the request for tribute gifts in an obituary, consider advising on a uniform message for the web page.
+This may include the verbiage of tribute giving and the address or website to send the donations, as some cancer awareness and support organizations do on their tribute gift page.

 Tribute Crowdfunding Campaigns

 Many people now use crowdfunding or peer-to-peer fundraising websites to raise tribute funds.
 Using personal stories or testimonials from families on how the mission or the cause of the nonprofit was an important issue for their passed loved ones can further emphasize the importance of tribute giving to the cause.
 This is an especially powerful way of communicating why others should consider a tribute gift.
 Common examples include patients taken care of by a hospital before they passed away, where loved ones run a Day of Remembrance and donate the funds to the hospital.
 Or, if someone loved animals and strongly supported rescues and shelters with their volunteer time, loved ones can run an animal shelter fundraiser as a tribute.